 - Market fees.

-- Fees charged on public cemeteries.
+- Public Cleaning Service fees.

 - Fees charged on parking.

 - Fees charged on public parking.

 - Parking fees on boats.

-- Land lease fees including land used for agriculture and livestock activities and land reserved for quarries exploitation.
+- Fees on small-scale quarry exploitation

-- Public Cleaning Fees.
+- Fees on civil marriage conducted on days other than official business days.

-- Fees on civil marriage done on official business days or not on official business days.
+- Fees on services and documents of immovable property.

-- Fees on services related to the documents of immovable property.
+- Fees on official certificates of a decentralized entity.

-- Fees on official certificates and documents to be notified by the public notary.
+- Fees on authorisation to make or burn clay bricks, tiles, or charcoal.

-- Fees on authorisation to make or burn bricks and tiles.
+- Fees on advertising.

-- Fees on advertising billboards and banners.
+- Fees on signpost without advertisement.

 - Fees on boat number plates.

 - Fees on bicycle number plates.

 - Fees on communication towers.

 - Fees on transport of materials from quarries and forests.